jhomlala/catcher/README.md

 import 'package:catcher_2/catcher_2.dart';
 ```

-ANd now you can use all the features as demonstrated below!
+And now you can use all the features as demonstrated below!

 ## Upgrading from `catcher`